Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Layers/TimeBasedQuery/readme.md

 ## How it works

 1. An instance of `ServiceFeatureTable` is created by passing a URL to the REST endpoint of a time-enabled service.
 Time-enabled services will have TimeInfo defined in the service description.
-This information is specified in ArcMap or ArcGIS Pro prior to publishing the service.
+This information is specified in ArcGIS Pro prior to publishing the service.
 2. The feature request mode of the `ServiceFeatureTable` is set to `ManualCache`, so that the developer can control how and when the feature table is populated with data.
 3. A `FeatureLayer` is created by passing in the instance of the `ServiceFeatureTable`.
 4. A `TimeExtent` object is created by specifying start and end date/time objects.